 This means that the VAT element which is £16.67 is being recorded in VAT box 1 - VAT due on sales and other outputs.

-In the scenario above you can see that order no 109494-1 on the second line shows £83.33 in the NET column and VAT Box 6.
+In the scenario above you can see that order no 109494-1 also shows £83.33 on the second line in the NET column and VAT Box 6.

 This means that the NET price which is £83.33 is being recorded in VAT box 6 - Total value of Sales ex VAT.